 Personal development is a never-ending activity in every aspect of my life.
-It's better that I change actively, than sit and wait for others

 This novel coronavirus that has been going around for the last year or so was something that I looked forward to finally catching.
 COVID-19 eluded me for almost an entire year, though, despite my involvement in the Black Lives Matter movements that saw me breaking social distancing and mask-related mandates.
 Nonetheless, our cruel mistress finally sank her teeth into me and I was excited to finally experience it.

 I say I was excited, but don't take that to mean I'm downplaying its seriousness for many; the coronavirus is not something to take lightly regardless of your own superior health.
 My excitement was born of morbid curiosity, but I took every precaution not to expose others to my infection.

 Without further ado, let's explore why my COVID-19 infection was so unique!

 COVID-19 is as much a global social crisis as it is a health crisis.
 As we battle a virus, we must also battle the social pathogens that come along with it.